The De Gennes Prize is awarded for outstanding contributions to the chemical sciences in any area of materials chemistry.

 - Nominees should only be nominated once for this prize in any given prize cycle.
 In cases where we receive more than one nomination for the same nominee, only one nomination will go forward to judging.

-- All nominations submitted for a 2024 prize will be considered for a 2025 prize.
+- All nominations submitted for the first time for the 2023 prize will be considered for the 2025 prize.
 We strongly encourage nominators to update their nomination between cycles when the nomination window is open.

 Submitting your nomination